Kelzorz/SDDB/README.md

 Returns a string representation of the table

 * `append(row)`
-Adds a row to the table
+Appends a TableRow to rows

 ### TableRow
 A wrapper for a row in a table